-Before I do, there is one piece of equipment, without which none of this will work; that is, a stand for your camera.
-Photographing Auroras requires upto 20 seconds of exposure time.
-During which ANY movement of the camera will ruin the image.
+Here’s a list you can use as your own manual to help you nail your Aurora photo shoot.
+However, there is one piece of equipment, without which none of this will work: a stand for your camera.
+Photographing Auroras requires up to 20 seconds of exposure time, during which ANY movement of the camera will ruin the image.
 If you don’t have a camera stand, go get one.

-- Prepare your camera as much as possible, indoors:
+1. Prepare your camera as much as possible while still indoors

 If you’re in a place where Auroras are readily visible then, chances are, it’s cold outside.
 You want to be doing as little fiddling with your gloves off as possible.